-The Fire Department provides fire and emergency medical services to the residents of the Village, as well as the surrounding Carpentersville and Countryside Fire Protection District.
+The Fire Department provides fire and emergency medical services to the Village residents and the surrounding Carpentersville and Countryside Fire Protection District.

 The Carpentersville Fire Department exists to protect the quality of life for the present and future generations through interaction with our community, compassionate service, and an atmosphere that encourages innovation, professionalism, and diversity.